Dan J. Harkey

 Internal Rate of Return (IRR):

-Internal rate of return (IRR) refers to the yield earned or expected to be earned for an investment throughout ownership.
+The internal rate of return (IRR) refers to the yield earned or expected to be earned on an investment during its entire ownership period.
 IRR for an investment is the yield rate that equates the present value of the capital outlay and future dollar benefits to the amount of money invested.
 IRR applies to all dollar benefits, including the outlay of the initial down payment plus cost, the positive monthly and yearly net cash flow, and positive net proceeds from a sale at the termination of the investment.
 IRR measures the return on any capital investment before or after income taxes.
 Ideally, the IRR should exceed the cost of capital.

 Is there an ideal Cap Rate?

-Each investor should determine their risk tolerance to reflect their portfolio's ideal risk-reward level.
-A lower Cap Rate means a higher property value.
-A lower Cap Rate would imply that the underlying property is more valuable but may take longer to recapture the investment.
+Each investor should determine their risk tolerance to reflect the ideal risk-reward level of their portfolio.
+A lower capitalization rate (Cap Rate) means a higher property value.
+A lower Cap Rate would imply that the underlying property is more valuabl,e but may take longer to recapture the investment.
 If investing long-term, one might select properties with lower Cap Rates.
-If investing for cash flow, look for a property with a higher Cap Rate.
-Declining Cap Rates may mean that the market for your property type is heating up, and demand is intensifying.
-For Cap Rates to remain constant on any investment, the rate of asset appreciation and the increase of NOI it produces will occur in tandem and at the same rate.
+If investing for cash flow, look for a property with a higher capitalization rate (Cap Rate).
+Declining Cap Rates may indicate that the market for your property type is heating up, with demand intensifying.
+Or, for Cap Rates to remain constant on any investment, the rate of asset appreciation and the increase of NOI it produces will occur in tandem and at the same rate.

 Below are examples of changes in NOI and Cap Rates that cause asset values to rise or decrease: